grimwm/py-jstree/README.md

 Installation
 ------------

-NOTE: The below instructions are not yet usable.

 If you have Python installed and wish to get the package directly from the [Python Package Index](http://pypi.python.org/pypi/jstree), just run `pip install jstree` from the command-line.
 If you already have a prior